What are the odds?

 An array of 52 items.
 There are 52! possible combinations … witch is a rather large number.
 8.07 × 10^67, same number as a deck of cards.
 And as they say, if you shuffle a deck it will in all likelihood be a combination of those cards that has never been in that exact order before.

-The number of combinations being so large is just when we are looking at the ods of every item being in the right place.
+The number of combinations being so large is only when we are looking at the ods of every item being in the right place.
 Most of the sorting algorithms are just doing basic comparisons and swaps on items next to each other, so sorting the array does not take that long.
-Even buble-sort, with no delay set, does it in around 6 seconds.
-Quick-sort does it in a little over a second.
+Even bubble-sort, with no delay set, does it in around 7 seconds.
+Quick-sort does it in a little over 1 second.
 The bottleneck is the visualization and sound.
 This visualizer is not made for speed but for showing how the different algorithms work.
 And since they all run with the same array size and parameters, the speed difference should still be representative of the different algorithms.

 Bogo-sort